OpenNebula/marketplace-docs/source/service/vnf.rst

     localhost:~# ip a | grep -e 192.168.101.111 -e 192.168.102.111
     localhost:~#

-This instance is running in a standby (backup) mode waiting for the time when master is down to take over the operations.
+This instance is running in a standby (backup) mode and waiting for the time when the master instance is down to take over the operations.
 Also, it doesn't have the floating IPs assigned.

 Step 4 - Test Clients
 ~~~~~~~~~~~~~~~~~~~~~